Some explicit results on the sum of a prime and an almost prime: The unconditional result

-Firstly, we note that the restriction $M\geq 5$ is so that the condition $\frac{N^{1/2-\alpha}}{\log^{2\alpha_1}N}\geq z^2$ is satisfied.
-This also means that our approach works for at best $K=4$ prime factors.
-Next, we note that the definition of $\epsilon$ comes from using the second part\footnote{The first part will be used in the conditional case in Section \ref{sectcon}.} of Lemma \ref{1pm1lem} in place of \cite[Lemma 17]{BJV22}.
-We also have some new conditions in \eqref{newconditions}.
-These conditions were always satisfied in \cite[Theorem 43]{BJV22} where $\log\log x_2\geq 10.4$ (which is not necessarily true here).
-Primarily, the condition $\sqrt{x_2}/\log^{\alpha_1}x_2\geq\log^{\alpha_1}x_2\geq 10^9$ is required so that one can use \cite[Lemma 22]{BJV22} in the proof of \cite[Lemma 28]{BJV22}.
-The condition $1-\xi(z_0,M)/\log^2N\geq 0$ is required to prevent any sign problems when applying Lemma \ref{vjlem}.
-Finally, the condition $X_2\geq 4\cdot 10^{18}$ is chosen as for $N\leq 4\cdot 10^{18}$ we always have $\pi_{M-1}(N)>0$ by \cite{O_H_P_14}.
-Certainly, these conditions can be weakened if desired, but they are easily satisfied in all the scenarios we consider.
+For case (b), the proof also follows from the same method as that of \cite[Theorem 44, case (b)]{BJV22}.
+We provide a scheme, Figure \ref{pic: Theorem 4.2}, which shows the changes one needs to make to the subsidiary lemmas in \cite{BJV22} in order to prove our more general result.
+We note that \cite[Lemma 42]{BJV22} requires the condition $\log\log(x_1(X_2)) \geq 10.4$ to bound $|A|$ from above (see \cite[(125)]{BJV22}).
+We don't require this upper bound for $|A|$ to prove Theorem \ref{theo:S>1} but only the lower bound, which follows from Lemma \ref{Alem}.

-The condition $8\alpha_1+\frac{160\log \log N}{\log N}<1$ was also removed as this was only required in \cite[Theorem 43]{BJV22} to give an exact expression for $f(s)$ and ensure that the lower bound for $S(A,P(z))$ was asymptotically large enough to prove Chen's theorem.
+Finally, we remark that the condition $1-\xi(z_0,M)/\log^2N\geq 0$ is required to prevent any sign problems when applying Lemma \ref{vjlem}, $\epsilon\leq 1/74$ is required to apply \cite[Theorem 6]{BJV22}, and the condition $X_2\geq 4\cdot 10^{18}$ is chosen as for $N\leq 4\cdot 10^{18}$ we always have $\pi_{M-1}(N)>0$ by \cite{O_H_P_14}.
+Certainly, some these conditions can be weakened if desired, but they are easily satisfied in all the scenarios we consider. \end{proof}

 \begin{proof}[Proof of Theorem \ref{unconthm}] From \cite[Table 6]{Bordignon_21} we have that